Sandwich panel

 (similar to flanges of an I- beam), while the core material mainly resists the shear loads (similar to the web of an I-beam).
 The idea is to use a light/soft but thick layer for the core and strong but thin layers for face sheets.
-This results in increasing the overall thickness of the panel, which often improves the structural attributes, like bending stiffness, and maintain or even reduce the weight.
+This results in increasing the overall thickness of the panel, which often improves the structural attributes, like bending stiffness, and maintains or even reduces the weight.

-Sandwich panels are an example of a sandwich structured composite: the strength and lightness of this technology makes it popular and widespread.
+Sandwich panels are an example of a sandwich-structured composite: the strength and lightness of this technology makes it popular and widespread.
 Its versatility means that the panels have many applications and come in many forms: the core and skin materials can vary widely and the core may be a honeycomb or a solid filling.
 Enclosed panels are termed cassettes.

 Applications

 One obvious application is in aircraft, where mechanical performance and weight-saving are essential.
 Transportation and automotive applications also exist.

 In building and construction, these prefabricated products designed for use as building envelopes.
 They appear in industrial and office buildings, in clean and cold rooms and also in private houses, whether renovation or new-build.
 They combine a high-quality product with high flexibility regarding design.
 They generally have a good energy-efficiency and sustainability.

 In packaging, applications include fluted polypropylene boards and polypropylene honeycomb boards.